An egonet-based approach to effective weighted network comparison: Results

 The classification experiments follow the pairwise comparison framework adopted in Refs.\cite{Ya2014,Ya2015,Pi23}.
 The task is to recognize when two networks have been generated by the same model and, in this regard, a measure is effective if the distance between two graphs generated by the same model is significantly smaller than the distance between two graphs coming from different models.
 Non-coinciding size and/or density in the two graphs act as confounding factors, as they could hide possible structural differences.
 To account for this factor, we will evaluate the performance of each distance separately on both the entire pool of networks and the subset of network pairs having the same size and density.
 The performance of each distance is evaluated within the usual Precision-Recall (PR) framework, which quantifies its ability to correctly classify if a network pair is generated by the same model (see \textit{Methods}): the quantity AUPR (\textit{Area Under the Precision-Recall curve}, $0\le \text{AUPR}\le 1$) summarizes the performance of each distance, with the limit $\text{AUPR}=1$ obtained in the ideal case\cite{Davis2006,Saito2015}.

 Table \ref{tab:all_networks} summarizes, in terms of AUPR value, the results of the classification experiments described above.
 To combine the performance obtained by comparing graphs with different and with the same size/density, we also included the average of the two AUPR values (last column) as an overall indicator.
-In general, all ego-distances that use a combination of egonet features (i.e., $D_{SUM}$, $D_{cp}$, $D_{dc}$, $D_{dp}$, and $D_{dcp}$) perform better than the benchmark distances ($D_{C_{global}}, D_{SP-W/L}, D_{PDiv}$) in most cases.
-A partial exception is $D_{PDiv}$ (Portrait Divergence), which performs similarly to ego-distances when comparing graphs of the same size/density, although performance drops significantly more than ego-distances when considering mixed size/density.
-Overall, $D_{dcp}$, which exploits all the information available in the most extensive form, obtains the best performance on average.
-A viable and computationally simpler alternative is $D_{SUM}$, which achieves only slightly worse performance but is computationally lighter.
-The Precision-Recall curves of Fig. \ref{fig:PR} (left panel) show that the ego-distances which exploit all the available information ($D_{dcp}$ and $D_{SUM}$) achieve similar behavior to each other, and outperform the benchmark distances ($D_{PDiv}$ and to a larger extent $D_{C_{global}}$). $D_{dcp}$ provides the best trade-off at high Recall values, as evidenced by the largest F1 value slightly above $0.5$ (we recall that F1 is the harmonic mean of Precision and Recall).
-On the other hand, when the comparison is limited to networks with the same size/density, Fig. \ref{fig:PR} (right panel) confirms that, as underlined in Table \ref{tab:all_networks}, $D_{dcp}$, $D_{SUM}$, and $D_{PDiv}$ achieve similar performance, while $D_{C_{global}}$ follow with a large gap.
+In general, all ego-distances that use a combination of egonet features (i.e., $D_{SUM}$, $D_{cp}$, $D_{dc}$, $D_{dp}$, and $D_{dcp}$) perform better than the benchmark distances ($D_{C_{global}}, D_{SP-W/L}, {D_{WD}}, D_{PDiv}$) in most cases. {Partial exceptions are $D_{WD}$ (WD-metric) and $D_{PDiv}$ (Portrait Divergence), which perform similarly to ego-distances when comparing graphs of the same size/density, although their performance drops significantly more than ego-distances when considering mixed size/density.} Overall, $D_{dcp}$, which exploits all the information available in the most extensive form, obtains the best performance on average.
+A viable and computationally simpler alternative is $D_{SUM}$, which achieves only slightly worse performance but is computationally lighter. {Incidentally, we note that there is no clear evidence that one of the egonet features is less important than the other, to the point that it could be dropped: for example, $D_c$ performs the worst among the three 1-feature distances (see the last column \textit{avg}), suggesting that the clustering coefficient might be less relevant, yet $D_{dc}$ -- which does exploit the clustering coefficient -- is the best among the 2-feature distances.}

+The Precision-Recall curves of Fig. \ref{fig:PR} (left panel) show that the ego-distances which exploit all the available information ($D_{dcp}$ and $D_{SUM}$) achieve similar behavior to each other, and outperform the benchmark distances ($D_{PDiv}$ and to a larger extent $D_{C_{global}}$ {and $D_{WD}$}). $D_{dcp}$ provides the best trade-off at high Recall values, as evidenced by the largest F1 value slightly above $0.5$ (we recall that F1 is the harmonic mean of Precision and Recall).
+On the other hand, when the comparison is limited to networks with the same size/density, Fig. \ref{fig:PR} (right panel) confirms that, as underlined in Table \ref{tab:all_networks}, $D_{dcp}$, $D_{SUM}$, and $D_{PDiv}$ achieve similar performance, {slightly better than $D_{WD}$ at high Recall values,} while $D_{C_{global}}$ follows with a large gap {(further experiments on the dependence of the results on size and density are in the \textit{Supplementary Information} file). }